 Willem Defoe plays a hunter, Martin, who is sent in search of the rare Tasmanian tiger, believed by many to be extinct.
 During his hunt he stays with a family in a remote Australian village where the fate of the tiger has huge ramifications.
 When the village doesn’t take kindly to Martin he becomes hunted in his own right, as the locals fear he’s an environmentalist there to close down the local logging industry.

-But on top of this it’s also a very good drama, with the relationship Martin establishes with the family he stays with giving it strong emotional foundations.
+But on top of this it’s also a very good drama, with the relationship Martin establishes with the family giving it strong emotional foundations.
 With their absentee father, again caused by hunting, Martin grows close to the very cute children, the older more talkative Katie (Morgana Davis) and silent Jamie (Finn Woodlock).

 As is to be expected much of this film takes place in the wilderness as Martin tracks down the mysterious beast, with long dialogue-free stretches.
 In these segments the camera bathes in the glory of the Australian scenery on display as vast aerial shots capture the scale and beauty of the film’s mountain backdrop.